 If you selected during the e-file checkout process

-to receive your expected tax refund in your bank account via direct bank deposit, your refund will be electronically transferred from the IRS (US Treasury) to the bank account you enter during your online tax return process at eFile.com.
+to receive your expected tax refund in your bank account via direct bank deposit, your refund will be electronically transferred from the IRS (U.S. Treasury) to the bank account you enter during your check out and efile online process on eFile.com.

 The Refund Date Estimator Tool allows you to estimate your tax refund date based on your personal refund transfer method.
 You can use this tool prior to e-Filing or after you e-filed or submitted your Tax Return.
 Keep in mind, once the IRS has accepted your return the above tool "Where is My Tax Refund?"